Building on my recent series exploring common nutrient inadequacies among the general public, today my gaze turns to potassium & fibre.

 Legumes – Such as lentils, lima beans and white beans.

-Starchy Veg – Especially squash/sweet potato but skin-on classic potatoes work too.
+Starchy Veg – Especially squash/sweet potato, yam but skin-on classic potatoes of all types work too.

-Other Veg – Particularly various types of tomatoes and mushrooms (crimini, oyster, white button especially).
+Other Veg – Particularly various types of zucchini, tomatoes and mushrooms (crimini, oyster, white button especially).

-Fruit – Especially banana as well as oranges and kiwi (Kiwi may also help with constipation).
+Fruit – Especially banana, plantain as well as oranges and kiwi (Kiwi may also help with constipation).

 Healthy Fats – Including avocado as well as hemp, chia, flax, pistachios and almonds.